 Scott Shiller is a Javascript and DHTML wizard and to prove it he has recreated the classic arcade hit Arcanoid with all original levels.
 There is also a level editor with which you can create your own levels and save them for others to play.
 The interface is slick and simple, and yet looks more like an application program running than code in a browser window.
 Amazing client-side programming.

-Similar to South Park Studio's Create-A-Character, this little Flash avatar creator is a bit more versatile and has a few more options.
+This little Flash avatar creator is a versatile and has several options to help you create very unique characters.
 Create a face of your own that fits your unique personality, then do a PrintScrn and paste into your favorite bitmap graphics program.